 Category: Personal Injury

-Livingstone Brown can guide you through the application process and ensure you are provided the best advice relative to your situation.
-After an initial meeting discussing details of your claim, we can explain the options open to you before beginning the Redress Scheme application.
-Our team are dedicated to dealing with your case in a confidential and sensitive manner.
+Livingstone Brown will guide you through the application process and ensure that you are provided with the best advice possible.
+After our initial meeting, we will give you legal advice in relation to the options open to you before beginning the Redress Scheme application.
+We have a specialist team of solicitors who will deal with your case on a confidential and sensitive manner.